Bombardment of Fort St. Philip (1815): Aftermath

 Overton claims that well over 1,000 British mortar shells were fired, estimated by Latour to be seventy tons of munitions.
 It has not been possible to corroborate that claim with daily expenditure from British sources, but the commanding officer of the Volcano has echoed Overton's comment.
-After the siege ended, the Americans discovered that over 100 enemy shells lay buried within the fort, unexploded.
+After the bombardment ended, the Americans discovered that over 100 enemy shells lay buried within the fort, unexploded.
 Nearly all of the buildings were in ruins and the ground for a half mile around the fort was littered with bomb craters.

 Two American soldiers were killed and seven were wounded while sustaining severe damage to their fort.
 Neither the name of the commander, nor if the British had suffered casualties were recorded in contemporary sources, as the engagement was not considered significant enough for coverage.
 British historians have shown little interest in this engagement, with the exception of one pair of regimental historians in the 1920s.

 In addition to Jackson's despatch of January 19 mentioning the engagement, the part played by Acting Lieutenant (navy) Cunningham was mentioned in the despatch of Master Commandant Daniel Patterson to the Secretary of the Navy dated January 27.
 Three currently active Regular Army battalions (1-5 FA, 1-1 Inf and 2-1 Inf) perpetuate the lineages of two American units (Wollstonecraft's Company, Corps of Artillery, and the old 7th Infantry) that were present at Fort St. Philip during the bombardment.

 The incomplete battery opposite the fort was replaced with a larger structure, Fort Jackson.
 This and Fort St Philip were besieged in the American Civil War.